-Master.
-"The Lord gave, and the Lord hath taken away; blessed be the name of the Lord!"
+Master. "'," he Lord gave, and the Lord hath taken away; blessed be the ry ne of the Lord!"

-The grand honors are then given, and certain forms used which cannot be here explained.
+The grand he are then given, and certain forms used which cannot be here explained.

 The Master, then, taking the SACRED ROLL in his hand, says,